← All Articles

 The Speaker Research Process

 Quality speaker bureaus streamline this process significantly.
-Platforms like Crimson Speakers maintain detailed profiles including speaking samples, client testimonials, and topic specializations.
-However, bureau listings represent only a fraction of available speakers.
+Bureaus like Crimson Speakers maintain detailed profiles including speaking samples, client testimonials, and topic specializations.
+However, bureau listings represent only a fraction of available speakers, and part of our job is identifying emerging voices who aren't yet widely known.

 LinkedIn remains surprisingly effective for speaker research.
 Search for "AI speaker" combined with your industry terms.
 Review recent posts, speaking history, and engagement levels.
-Speakers with consistently high-quality content often translate that expertise to the stage.
+Speakers with consistently high-quality content often translate that expertise to the stage, though this correlation isn't guaranteed.

 Client references provide the most reliable performance indicators.
 Ask for contacts from similar events within the past 18 months.
 Specific questions yield better insights: "How did the speaker handle technical questions beyond their expertise?"
 "What percentage of attendees mentioned the session in post-event surveys?"
 "Would you book them again for a different audience?"